 People who use “near me” search language, like ‘sink repair near me’ or ‘bicycle shop near me” are far more likely to visit a store or make a purchase that same day.
 Local searchers are high-intent.
 Meaning they’re ready to take action.
 So for any small business, being prepared for those local searches is crucial.
 Having a Google My Business (GMB) profile for your business means you’re more likely to show up in those “near me” searches, and have a greater chance of reaching your customers looking for your business or services.

 What is Google My Business?

-Google My Business is part of a giant digital directory of businesses.
-The results can come up differently depending on where you are located.
-For example a search for Boostability will be very different depending on if you’re searching in Utah in the United States, or in Berlin in Europe (our two offices).
-From Google Directly “It’s a free tool that allows you to promote your Business Profile and business website on Google Search and Maps.”
+Google My Business (now known as Google Business Profile) is a free tool that allows you to create a business listing to be posted on Google Search and Google Maps.
 You can connect with your customers, post updates, change your hours, and provide needed information right from the profile.
 And yes, it really is free.
+It’s part of a giant digital directory of businesses.
+The results can come up differently depending on where you are located.
+For example, a search for Boostability will be very different depending on if you’re searching in Utah in the United States, or in Berlin in Europe (our two offices).

-The Google My Business profile includes things like website, NAP (name, address, phone number), business hours, customer reviews, photos, and more.
+The Google My Business listing includes things like website, NAP (name, address, phone number), business hours, customer reviews, photos, and more.
 All these things are crucial in the world of local search and helping your business stay visible.
-When you claim your business profile, you start to show up on Google Maps.
-You can start soliciting reviews (which is crucial in today’s online world).
-On your profile you can start sharing pictures of your business, your branding, and your logo.
-You can update your profile with posts like your latest blog or viral social media post, or sudden changes to business operations.
+When you claim your business on Google, you start to show up on Google Maps.
+You can start soliciting reviews (which is crucial in today’s online world).You can also update your listing with posts like your latest blog, viral social media post, or sudden changes to business operations.